 The main factor the court will consider is the goal for the house, as stated by both parties.
 If one spouse wants to keep the house (perhaps to continue raising a family with less disruption), and the other spouse wants out, then it becomes more of a math problem than anything else.

 Each state has various laws in place with a list of factors that judges must either consider or exclude with ruling on a house.
 If there’s a dispute with your house, it’s best to consult an attorney.
-He or she will be familiar with these laws so that they can be applied in your favor the best way possible.
+He or she will be familiar with these laws so that they can be applied in your favor.

 Options for dividing the house in a divorce